The Math Lesson

 Questions

-2. Rick felt satisfied with and proud of himself.
+Arithmetic.
+Rick felt satisfied with his term paper, and very proud of himself.
 True or false?
 Why did he feel disappointed?

 Comments are closed.